while1matan/MusicTube/README.md

 # MusicTube

-A library of songs (from YouTube) organized by artists names.
+List of songs (from YouTube) organized by artists names.

+* YouTube API
+* React
+* React-Bootstrap